Linda B. Buck

 Linda Brown Buck (born January 29, 1947) is an American biologist best known for her work on the olfactory system.
 She was awarded the 2004 Nobel Prize in Physiology or Medicine, along with Richard Axel, for their work on olfactory receptors.
 She is currently on the faculty of the Fred Hutchinson Cancer Research Center in Seattle.

 Personal life

 Linda B. Buck was born in Seattle, Washington on January 29, 1947.
 Her father was an electrical engineer who spent his time inventing and building different items in his spare time, while her mother was a homemaker who spent a majority of her free time solving word puzzles.
-Buck was the second of three children, all of them girls.
+Buck was the second of three children, all of whom are girls.
+Her father has Irish ancestry as well as ancestors dating back to the American revolution.
+Her mother is of Swedish ancestry.
 In 1994 Buck met Roger Brent, also a biologist.
 The two married in 2006.

 Education

 Buck received her B.S. in psychology and microbiology in 1975 from the University of Washington, Seattle.
 She is the first female University of Washington alumnus to win the Nobel Prize.
 She was awarded her Ph.D. in immunology in 1980 under the direction of Professor Ellen Vitetta at the University of Texas Southwestern Medical Center at Dallas.